 - Danish Covered Bond Market Insights, Nov.
-22, 2022 - Global Covered Bond Insights Q3 2022, Sept.
-8, 2022 - Denmark 'AAA/A-1+' Ratings Affirmed; Outlook Stable, Aug.
-26, 2022 - European Covered Bonds Reach Harmonization Milestone As The Journey Continues, July 12, 2022 - Banking Industry Country Risk Assessment: Denmark, June 9, 2022 - ESG Credit Indicator Report Card: Covered Bonds, April 7, 2022 - Asset Price Risks: Inflated Property Values Mean Higher Loss Assumptions In European RMBS And Covered Bonds, March 21, 2022 - S&P Global Ratings Definitions, Nov.
-10, 2021 - Danish Covered Bond Market Insights 2021, Nov.
-2, 2021 - Global Covered Bond Insights Q3 2022, Sept.
-8, 2022 - S&P Global Ratings Definitions, Jan.
-5, 2021 - DLR Kredit A/S, Dec.
-2, 2021 - Credit FAQ: The Danish Covered Bond Market Explained, July 15, 2014
+30, 2023 - Global Covered Bond Insights Q4 2023, Oct.
+20, 2023 - Asset Price Risks: Overvaluation Persists For Europe's RMBS And Covered Bond Markets, Oct.
+4, 2023 - Denmark 'AAA/A-1+' Ratings Affirmed; Outlook Stable, Aug.
+11, 2023 - Banking Industry Country Risk Assessment: Denmark, June 9, 2022 - S&P Global Ratings Definitions, June 9, 2023 - DLR Kredit A/S, Dec.
+22, 2022 - Credit FAQ: The Danish Covered Bond Market Explained, July 15, 2014

-Copyright © 2022 by Standard & Poor's Financial Services LLC.
+Copyright © 2023 by Standard & Poor's Financial Services LLC.
 All rights reserved.

 No content (including ratings, credit-related analyses and data, valuations, model, software or other application or output therefrom) or any part thereof (Content) may be modified, reverse engineered, reproduced or distributed in any form by any means, or stored in a database or retrieval system, without the prior written permission of Standard & Poor's Financial Services LLC or its affiliates (collectively, S&P).
-The Content shall not be used for any unlawful or unauthorized purposes.
-S&P and any third-party providers, as well as their directors, officers, shareholders, employees or agents (collectively S&P Parties) do not guarantee the accuracy, completeness, timeliness or availability of the Content.
+The Content shall not be used for any unlawful or unauthorized purposes, S&P and any third-party providers, as well as their directors, officers, shareholders, employees or agents (collectively S&P Parties) do not guarantee the accuracy, completeness, timeliness or availability of the Content.
 S&P Parties are not responsible for any errors or omissions (negligent or otherwise), regardless of the cause, for the results obtained from the use of the Content, or for the security or maintenance of any data input by the user.
 The Content is provided on an "as is" basis.
 S&P PARTIES DISCLAIM ANY AND ALL EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE, FREEDOM FROM BUGS, SOFTWARE ERRORS OR DEFECTS, THAT THE CONTENT'S FUNCTIONING WILL BE UNINTERRUPTED OR THAT THE CONTENT WILL OPERATE WITH ANY SOFTWARE OR HARDWARE CONFIGURATION.
 In no event shall S&P Parties be liable to any party for any direct, incidental, exemplary, compensatory, punitive, special or consequential damages, costs, expenses, legal fees, or losses (including, without limitation, lost income or lost profits and opportunity costs or losses caused by negligence) in connection with any use of the Content even if advised of the possibility of such damages.